How to Teach Someone to Ski (without falling out)

 Be Attuned to Your Own Energy

 Your mood affects your student/friend/partner.
 If you're anxious or upset, they may pick up on that energy.
-Staying calm and composed will help them feel more secure.
+Your tone and pace set the emotional temperature on the slope.

 Embracing the Skiing Journey